3 fiction lead magnet ideas to help you attract more readers

 When I wanted to create a special free gift for a conference I spoke at recently, I used Designrr to turn a blog post into a short report.
 The nerd in me enjoyed exploring the templates and imagining the many design options for the audience handout.

 You’ll get a PDF as well as a URL that houses the PDF.
-Give that URL to people who add themselves to your list.

-Need a lead magnet idea for your book?
-Join the Build Book Buzz book marketing group on Facebook and start a discussion.
+And hey, if you want to brainstorm lead magnet ideas, join the Build Book Buzz book marketing group on Facebook and start a discussion.
 Tell us you’re looking for help with a lead magnet idea, provide your book title, and give us a short book description.
-Let’s rally the troops to help you if you need it!

 What are you using as an incentive to get people on your list?
 Tell us in a comment.